billba/prague/README.md

 ## Rules and Helpers

 Now let's create a Rule for this scenario, and pass it to our recipe.
-Prague supplies a **Helpers** class with a bunch of useful, well, helpers.
+Prague supplies **Helpers** with a bunch of useful, well, helpers.
 You provide the type of the main input object which, for now, is the same as the *output* type of NodeConsole.

 ```typescript
 interface INodeConsoleMatch {